alacritty/alacritty/README.md

 pkg install cmake freetype2 fontconfig xclip
 ```

-##### Other
+#### Other

-If you build Alacritty on another Linux distribution, we would love some help
+If you build Alacritty on another distribution, we would love some help
 filling in this section of the README.

 ### Building